 - Not working out long enough.
 This too can be a problem.
 Training for 15 minutes a few times a week, while better than nothing, will not deliver the results you are looking for.
 The right program will strike a balance between too little and too much.
 As a rule, 45 minutes to an hour will be just about right.

 - Not having a training plan.
 Once you’re in the gym, don’t waste time.
 The best way to avoid this trap is to have a definite, specific plan of attack.
-A good way to do this is to write down the body part you’ll be training, the exercises you will use, how many sets and repetitions, and how much weight to use.
-By doing this, you can easily get into a rhythm and work out with a purpose.
+An excellent way to do this is to write down the body part you’ll be training, the exercises you will use, how many sets and repetitions, and how much weight to use.
+By doing this, you can quickly get into a rhythm and work out with a purpose.
 This is also the best way to dodge the many distractions in the gym (televisions, reading while doing cardio, inane chatter, etc.).

 - Being one-dimensional.
 No question about it.
 Strength and muscle are important…vitally important.
-But stamina, cardiovascular health, flexibility, explosiveness, balance and fluidity are also important components of fitness…especially as we age.
-Most people tend to gravitate toward their strengths (i.e., men like to build muscle, women like to stretch).
-But men need flexibility and women need strength.
+But stamina, cardiovascular health, flexibility, explosiveness, balance, and fluidity are also critical components of fitness…especially as we age.
+Most people tend to gravitate toward their strengths (i.e., men like to build muscle, women want to stretch).
+But men need flexibility and women need power.
 Strive for a well-balanced approach to all-around fitness.

 - Not staying hydrated.
 There are many energy boosts being promoted, and while sports drinks do have an occasional role, good old fashioned water should be your go-to beverage while working out.
 Dehydration has serious consequences, so don’t let it happen to you.
 Also, consider this: muscles are 70-80% water.
 Enough said.